 One of the best things about friends is that they can be an incredible sounding board outside of family bias.
-You can get an honest answer out of a friend when you say, “Do I look fat in this?”
+You can get an honest answer from a friend when you say, “Do I look fat in this?”
 A good friend will tell you the truth.
 You can’t always ask your partner for the truth with that question!

-Friends are the best source to check your thinking about that sticky job situation, the new love interest that has been bread-crumbing you or the angry social media post you want to write.
+Friends are the best source to check your thinking about that sticky job situation, the new love interest that has been bread-crumbing you, or the angry social media post you want to write.
 They help talk you down from the ledge (figuratively) and keep your sanity in check.

 Help with loneliness and depression

 One of the key ways to break out of a cycle of loneliness is to spend time with friends.
 It helps you get outside of your own head and put your attention on someone else.

 Spending time with friends when you have the blues gives you the opportunity to share how you’re feeling.
 You may find that they also have faced similar issues.
 They can be an incredible source of support during troubled times.
 It’s very true when they say that, “pain shared, is pain halved.”

 There’s nothing like going out with a friend who can put a smile on your face or get you to laugh.
 If you’re feeling down, reach out to a friend and make a date to spend some time together.
 You can even ask for them to check on you to make sure you’re moving through the source of your upset.

 You can have more than one BFF!